Williston Area Recreation Center

 Welcoming All Abilities

 To ensure that children of all abilities could use the indoor playground, Darin and his team pulled inclusive play advocates from the community to consult on the playground design.
 Two moms of children with special needs, who were working on bringing the first inclusive playground to Williston at the time, were able to provide insight on how to incorporate inclusive playground activities into the design.

 “I promised these moms and the entire community that we would design our playgrounds to welcome kids of all abilities,” said Darin.
 “We want the best, and have a great relationship with our playground consultant so we can get creative with our designs.
-Larry was in on our vision for this playground, and Landscape Structures nailed it.”
+Dakota Playground was in on our vision for this playground, and Landscape Structures nailed it.”